Location: Visby, Gotland, Sweden

 Situated in the middle of the Baltic Sea, the island of Gotland has a tremendously rich heritage from the Viking Age.
 Over 700 silver hoards have been found and every year at least one new hoard is discovered.
 Archaeological investigations show that the hoards have been placed inside houses or close to houses and that every farm on Gotland has at least one silver hoard from the Viking Age.
 Along the shoreline of Gotland some 60 Viking Age harbours of varying sizes have been found.
 For several years, Gotland Archaeological Field school, led by Associate Professor Dan Carlsson, has been running a research programme with the aim to investigate the question about Viking age trade and harbour sites on Gotland, as an example, extensive excavations was carried out at the Viking Port of Trade at Fröjel, some 30 km south of Visby along the western coast of Gotland.

 From summer 2013, Gotland Archaeological Field school, once again returned to the question of trade, manufacturing and harbours in Viking Age, by starting a new 3 year's research project connected to one of the most important harbour and manufacturing Viking Age site on Gotland, meaning what is generally known as Paviken.
 The excavations will be concentrated to the settlement and manufacturing part of the site, but we will also investigate some newly discovered burials at the site, probably from early Viking Age.

-The course is interdisciplinary and comparable with 7,5 ETCS credits according to the European system of university studies in archaeology, with most lectures and teaching of investigation techniques carried out by university personnel.
+The course, 5 weeks long, is interdisciplinary, with most lectures and teaching of investigation techniques carried out by university personnel.
 The course runs eight hours a day, five days a week.
 Students will receive an introduction to basic aspects of field excavation techniques, which will be applied during excavation.
 In the field, students will process, classify, register and study excavated material.
 In addition to the daily excavations, students will further learn about the history of Gotland by way of organised excursions to cultural sites on the island.
 Courses will be taught in English.
+There is also the possibility to start one week earlier, and havning an introduciton to GIS and archaeology.

 Period(s) of Occupation: Viking Age